Yash1398/Cookie_Cat_AB_Testing/README.md

 * sum_gamerounds: the number of game rounds played by the player during the first week after installation.
 * retention_1: did the player come back and play 1 day after installing?
 * retention_7: did the player come back and play 7 days after installing?

+  ### Methods Used
+* Inferential Statistics
+* Machine Learning
+* Data Visualization
+* A/B Testing

+### A/B Testing Steps

+* Understand the business problem and data
+* Detect and resolve problems in the data.
+Check for missing values, outliers, and unexpected values.
+* Look at summary statistics and plots.
+This will help you understand the distribution of your data and identify any potential problems.
+* Apply hypothesis testing and check assumptions.
+Make sure that your data meets the assumptions of the statistical test you plan to use.
+* Apply tests (Shapiro, Levene Test, T-Test, Welch Test, Mann Whitney U Test).
+Choose the appropriate statistical test to compare the two groups.
+* Evaluate the results.
+Calculate the p-value and interpret the results of the statistical test.
+* Make inferences.
+What can you conclude about the impact of the change you tested?

+### Technologies
+* Python

+### Librariess Used
+* Matplotlib
+* Numpy
+* Pandas
+* Scipy
+* Seaborn

+### Results